OBSL vs LookML / Looker¶

 |---|---|---|

-| License | Open source | Proprietary (Google Cloud / Looker) |
+| License | Source-available (BSL) | Proprietary (Google Cloud / Looker) |

 | Self-hostable | Yes — runs anywhere Python runs | Limited: Looker is a hosted SaaS; "Looker (original)" had a self-hosted option but is being deprecated |

-| Cost | Free | Per-user licensing on the Looker platform |
+| Cost | OSS is free for self-hosted production; commercial tiers available for embedded analytics, managed cloud, and enterprise features | Per-user licensing on the Looker platform |

 | Vendor lock-in | None | LookML files only run inside Looker |